-(1) when another attorney remains attorney of record for the party; or
+(A) when another attorney remains attorney of record for the party; or

-(2) when the party has no controversy pending before the Court.
+(B) when the party has no controversy pending before the Court.

-When a motion to withdraw is required, the motion shall provide:
+(A) A motion to withdraw shall provide:

-(1) satisfactory evidence of a written request from the party to withdraw; or
+(i) satisfactory evidence of a written request from the party to withdraw; or

 (1) in an adversary proceeding, on all parties to the proceeding; and

-(2) in a bankruptcy case, on all counsel of record, and the Debtor if not represented by counsel.
+(2) in a bankruptcy case, on all counsel of record and the Debtor, if not represented by counsel.

-(e) Effect of Failure to Comply
+(d) Effect of Failure to Comply

-(f) Attorney Status in Court Record After Withdrawal or Substitution
+(e) Attorney Status in Court Record After Withdrawal or Substitution